dargaCode/LogicAndCodingGames/README.md

 # Logic and Coding Games

 Programming-related games are a very popular topic on Reddit and elsewhere.
-Over the past year I accumulated a ton of saved links, and I've finally sorted through them all.

-These are the games I find most interesting and/or have seen recommended most often.
-Some of them actually attempt to teach you a real programming language, and some are more about logical thinking.
+These games are the ones I find most interesting and/or have seen recommended most often.
+Some of them actually attempt to teach you a real programming language, and some are more about logical/procedural thinking.

-This list doesn't contain programming challenge sites like HackerRank.
-Those are arguably very similar to puzzles, but for my purposes they're not "gamey" enough to include.
+\[*This list doesn't contain programming challenge sites like HackerRank or LeetCode.
+Those are arguably very similar, but there are a million of them and for my purposes they aren't "gamey" enough to include.*\]

 <table>
   <thead>